International Logistics for Global Ecommerce Orders

 When selling products internationally, many organizations begin operating fulfillment centers in other countries in order to store their inventory near customers.

 For this approach to work, you need to be strategic.
 Where are your international customers located?
-Placing facilities close to these areas will save money on shipping costs and speed up delivery times.
+Placing facilities close to these areas will save money on international shipping costs and speed up delivery times.
 In addition to customer location, consider transportation networks.
 Are there ports and airports located near your fulfillment centers?
 If so, you’ll simplify the transportation and receiving of inbound shipments.

 When deciding where to add fulfillment centers, view your supply chain holistically, considering which locations will add the most value overall.